-This is all to say that Australia is a land of sojourners—people who are from another place, people who are travellers, people who are passing through.
+Australia is a land of sojourners—people who are from another place; people who are travellers; people who are passing through.

 The Bible often describes God’s people as sojourners too.
 The patriarchs sojourned in other lands, as did the nation of Israel and the exiles.
 Peter refers to the New Testament Church as “sojourners and exiles” (1 Peter 2:11).